-Diabetes is a big problem in Aboriginal and Torres Strait Islanders.
-About 1 in 3 people will get diabetes.
-Watch the short video below to learn about the benefits of the National Diabetes Services Scheme (NDSS).
+Watch the short video below for a quick guide to the benefits of the National Diabetes Services Scheme (NDSS).

-Diabetes medicine won’t fix or cure your diabetes.
-Help it work better by eating healthy, being active and being a healthy weight to keep your sugar (glucose) levels normal and your body strong.
+You can reduce the risk of developing type 2 diabetes by eating a more healthy diet and being physically active which will help maintain a healthy weight to keep your sugar (glucose) levels normal and your body strong.

 If you have any worries about diabetes, check the symptoms below and find out more from your Aboriginal Health Worker, Health Clinic/Community Centre, Aboriginal Medical Service or doctor.